dpflug/Bip39-diceware/d4_plus_3d8_bip39.md

-# Generate a bip39 passphrase using 3d8 and 1d4
+# Generate a bip39 passphrase using 1d4 and 3d8

 1. Roll all the dice
 2. Consistently and fairly, to avoid bias, arrange the dice in order left to right, with the d4 first.
 3. Look up the result in the tables below.
+No re-rolls necessary.
 4. After you are finished all 12 words, the last word may need adjustment in order to meet the checksum requirements.
 5. Using a bip39 wallet try each of the words in the block of 16 that the last